cgi-estonia-space/asar-focus/doc/sum/sum.md

                         verbose|debug|info|warning|error
 ```

-As of release version 0.2 only single `type` is supported which is `IMS`.
+As of release version 0.3 `type` supports `IMS` or `IMP`.
 Any other value would result in termination
 of processing with accompanying message on console.

 ### 3.1.1 Hidden CLI features